jdm79/mongo-user/README.md

 # What is this?

-A small CRUD app using Mocha test suite, Mongoose ODM and the MongoDB NoSQL database
+A small TDD CRUD app using Mocha test suite, Mongoose ODM and the MongoDB NoSQL database